thepirat000/Audit.NET/README.md

 # SUPPORT FOR OLDER .NET FRAMEWORKS

-Beginning with the version 23.0.0, this library and its extensions has discontinued support for older .NET Framework and Entity Framework (versions that lost Microsoft support before 2023).
+Beginning with version 23.0.0, this library and its extensions have discontinued support for older .NET Framework and Entity Framework (versions that lost Microsoft support before 2023).

 For reference, please consult the following links: